-There are no set age limits for donation, meaning people of any age may become a donor.
-Advances in technology allow more people than ever to be donors, including older adults and those with previous medical conditions.
+You’re never too old.
+Medical advances allow more people than ever to be donors, including older adults and those with previous medical conditions.
 At the time of death, medical professionals will evaluate whether an individual’s organs and tissues can be transplanted.
 Medical eligibility depends on many factors and must be determined after the donor’s death.
 Every donor is thoroughly screened and tested before donation can take place.
 This screening includes comprehensive medical and social histories, including high-risk behaviors for transmissible diseases that automatically eliminate any possibility of donation.

 For organ donation to occur, the patient must be in a hospital on a ventilator and have been declared deceased due to loss of brain or cardiac function.
 The organs must be quickly recovered, properly preserved and transplanted quickly.
 Organs must be carefully matched to waiting recipients.
 Matching is done according to factors such as blood type, medical status of the recipient and size of the waiting recipient.
 Tissue donation occurs in the first 24 hours after the heart has stopped beating.
 The tissues can be preserved and used at a later date.
 Consequently, there are many more potential tissue donors than organ donors.
 Tissue recipients do not have to be matched to their donors, as rejection is not generally a concern.